prav10194/Kubernetes-Basics/OpenShift/Users/README.md

 - An API token
 - Credentials for the OpenShift Container Registry

-3. Give permission to the sa
+3. Give permission to the sa (local binding and not cluster binding)

 ```cmd
 oc policy add-role-to-user view system:serviceaccount:<project-name>:<service-account>